oracle/node-oracledb/doc/api.md

 Each ResultSet should be closed when it is no longer needed.

-Warning:  You should not concurrently fetch data from nested cursors in different data rows because this may give inconsistent results.
+Warning: You should not concurrently fetch data from nested cursors, for example with `Promise.all()`, in different data rows because this may give inconsistent results.

 #### <a name="querymeta"></a> 16.1.6 Query Column Metadata